Business Compliance10 min read30 April 2026

 2. Confusing Financial Year End with Calendar Year

-3. Not Filing for Dormant Companies
+3. Forgetting Dormant Companies

 4. Missing the AGM-Linked Deadline